adametrnal/word-finder/README.md

 Assumptions & considerations
 ----------------------------
 1. The dictionary file contains some duplicate entries with different cases.
 For example: 'Z' and 'z' are listed.
 This app treats them as separate entries for completeness.
+2. The letter order in the search string is not important.
+All possible combinations of letters will be searched.
 2. For this exercise, clarity of variable names was emphasized over brevity.
 In a production situation, the files would minified anyway.

 Algorithm Explanation